-- 1 Appreciate and describe in general terms the role of computation in hypothesis-driven discovery processes within the life sciences. - 2 Be able to query, search, compare and contrast the data contained in major bioinformatics databases and describe how these databases intersect (GenBank, GENE, UniProt, PFAM, OMIM, PDB, UCSC, ENSEMBLE). - 3 Describe how nucleotide and protein sequence and structure data are represented (FASTA, FASTQ, GenBank, UniProt, PDB). - 4 Be able to describe how dynamic programming works for pairwise sequence alignment and appreciate the differences between global and local alignment along with their major application areas. - 5 Calculate the alignment score between two nucleotide or protein sequences using a provided scoring matrix and be able to perform BLAST, PSI-BLAST, HMMER and protein structure based database searches and interpret the results in terms of the biological significance of an e-value. - 6 Use R to read and parse comma-separted (.csv) formatted files ready for subsequent analysis.
+- 1 Appreciate and describe in general terms the role of computation in hypothesis-driven discovery processes within the life sciences. - 2 Be able to query, search, compare and contrast the data contained in major bioinformatics databases and describe how these databases intersect (GenBank, GENE, UniProt, PFAM, OMIM, PDB, UCSC, ENSEMBLE).

-- 7 Perform elementary statistical analysis on boimolecular and "omics" datasets with R and produce informative graphical displays and data summaries. - 8 View and interpret the structural models in the PDB. - 9 Explain the outputs from structure prediction algorithms and small molecule docking approaches. - 10 Appreciate and describe in general terms the rapid advances in sequencing technologies and the new areas of investigation that these advances have made accessible. - 11 Understand the process by which genomes are currently sequenced and the bioinformatics processing and analysis required for their interpretation. - 12 For a genomic region of interest (e.g. the neighborhood of a particular gene), use a genome browser to view nearby genes, transcription factor binding regions, epigenetic information, etc. - 13 Given an RNA-Seq data file, find the set of significantly differentially expressed genes and use online tools to interpret gene lists and annotate potential gene functions. - 14 Perforn a GO analysis to identify the pathways relevant to a set of genes (e.g. identified by transcriptomic study or a proteomic experiment). - 15 Use the KEGG pathway database to look up interaction pathways. - 16 Understand the challenges in integrating and interpreting large heterogenous high throughput data sets into their functional context. - 17 Have an appreciation for the social impacts and ethical implications of how genomic sequence information is used in our society
+- 3 Describe how nucleotide and protein sequence and structure data are represented (FASTA, FASTQ, GenBank, UniProt, PDB). - 4 Be able to describe how dynamic programming works for pairwise sequence alignment and appreciate the differences between global and local alignment along with their major application areas. - 5 Calculate the alignment score between two nucleotide or protein sequences using a provided scoring matrix and be able to perform BLAST, PSI-BLAST, HMMER and protein structure based database searches and interpret the results in terms of the biological significance of an e-value. - 6 Use R to read and parse comma-separted (.csv) formatted files ready for subsequent analysis. - 7 Perform elementary statistical analysis on boimolecular and "omics" datasets with R and produce informative graphical displays and data summaries. - 8 Appreciate and describe in general terms the rapid advances in sequencing technologies and the new areas of investigation that these advances have made accessible. - 9 Understand the process by which genomes are currently sequenced and the bioinformatics processing and analysis required for their interpretation. - 10 For a genomic region of interest (e.g. the neighborhood of a particular gene), use a genome browser to view nearby genes, transcription factor binding regions, epigenetic information, etc. - 11 Given an RNA-Seq data file, find the set of significantly differentially expressed genes and use online tools to interpret gene lists and annotate potential gene functions. - 12 Perforn a GO analysis to identify the pathways relevant to a set of genes (e.g. identified by transcriptomic study or a proteomic experiment). - 13 Use the KEGG pathway database to look up interaction pathways. - 14 Understand the challenges in integrating and interpreting large heterogenous high throughput data sets into their functional context. - 15 Have an appreciation for the social impacts and ethical implications of how genomic sequence information is used in our society

-Homework assignments, mid-term project and final exam:
+Homework assignments and project:

-Weekly homework will consist of online knowledge assessment quizzes and application assignments together with pre-class reading and video screen-casts.
+Weekly homework will consist of online knowledge assessment quizzes and application assignments (a.k.a. "hands-on lab sections") together with pre-class reading and video screen-casts.

 Specific grading criteria (assessment rubrics) for each homework will be given at the time of assignment.
 Weekly grades will be posted online.
 Each student is responsible for checking to ensure that a grade has been entered for their submissions.
 Documents submitted by email do not always arrive at their intended destination and late submissions will not be accepted after one week past the original due date.
-Collectively homework performance will account for 35% of the course grade.
+Collectively, homework performance will account for 65% of the course grade.

-A total of 20% of the course grade will be assigned based on the mid-term "find-a-gene project assignment".
-The purpose of this mid-term assignment is for you to grasp the principles of database searching, sequence analysis, functional annotation and exploratory data analysis with R that we cover in the course (see additional details online).
-Further details will be given in class.
+A total of 35% of the course grade will be assigned based on the find-a-gene project assignment.
+The purpose of this project assignment is for you to grasp the principles of database searching, sequence analysis, functional annotation and exploratory data analysis with R that we cover in the course (see additional details online).
+Further details will also be given in class.